 So while social media is an integral part of today’s society, employers should proceed with caution to avoid violating any EEO rules or regulations about hiring or retaining employees.

-Ninja Gig is a robust online job application software designed for recruiters and employers to post legally compliant job applications quickly.
+Ninja Gig is a robust online job application software designed for recruiters and employers to post legally compliant job applications online quickly.
 Ninja Gig is ideal for posting all types of jobs – seasonal, remote, part-time or full-time.
-Our applicant tracking system software is a superior tool for HR departments, as it helps easily track applicants.
+Our applicant tracking system software is a superior tool for HR departments, as it helps easily track job applicants.
 Sign up today for a free Ninja Gig trial and experience our automated hiring software to simplify your company’s HR processes.